Guiding principles: Accessibility and Affordability, Consumer Protection

 Barriers addressed: Cost

 Tax credits are a common form of incentive program, although one that is limited in its utility to low-income households.
-The primary federal solar policy is the solar investment tax credit (“ITC”), which provides a 30 percent tax credit for solar systems on residential (under Section 25D) and commercial (under Section 48) properties.
-Originally set to expire December 31, 2016, the December 2015 passage of an omnibus appropriations bill included a five-year solar ITC extension that steps down over time as follows:
+The primary federal solar policy is the solar investment tax credit (“ITC”), which provides a tax credit for solar systems on residential (under Section 25D) and commercial (under Section 48) properties.
+Originally set at 30 percent with a five-year step-down and a scheduled expiration at the end of 2016, the ITC has been extended several times, most recently in December 2020.
+The current ITC step-down schedule is as follows:

 Tax credits are also available at the state level; the Database of State Incentives for Renewables & Efficiency (DSIRE) has a comprehensive list of solar incentives by state, as well as more information and maps showing solar policies across the United States.
 It’s also worth noting the tax credit applies to solar + storage – check out CESA’s great resource, Solar+Storage for Low- and Moderate-Income Communities: A Guide for States and Municipalities.

-Unfortunately, low-income families are typically unable to leverage tax credits because they are not in a qualifying tax bracket or otherwise do not have the tax burden needed to make the credit valuable.
-Making tax-based incentives work for low-income consumers requires availability of a refund option or third-party financing entity that can monetize the credit.
+Unfortunately, low-income families are typically unable to leverage tax credits directly because they are not in a qualifying tax bracket or otherwise do not have the tax burden needed to make the credit valuable.
+Making tax-based incentives work for low-income consumers, as well as nonprofits, Tribes, and other non-taxable entities, requires availability of a refund or direct pay option or a third-party financing entity that can monetize the credit.
 Strong low-income solar programs should allow alternative ownership/purchasing models so that developers serving low-income families are able to leverage the non-refundable ITC for solar development.
 Alternative ownership/purchasing models may include leasing or power purchase agreements (PPA) to enable solar customers to install solar with little or no upfront costs.